 Bitcoin investing is a high-risk, potentially high-return game.
 It’s easy to start if you already own a peer-to-peer account.

 The high default rate, relative lack of recourse if a borrower defaults and ever yo-yoing value of the currency all pose significant risks to an investor.
-Consider getting insurance on your investments to deflect these risks somewhat.
-And make sure you carefully consider who you’re lending to.
+Consider getting insurance on your investments to try to deflect these risks and make sure you carefully consider who you’re lending to.

-Before you dive first into bitcoin borrowing, check out your other personal loan options before deciding which best fits your needs.
+Before you dive first into bitcoin borrowing, check out other cryptocurrency loan options before deciding which best fits your needs.
 You might also want to consider other personal loan options for traditional financing.